FoggyPunk/StreamTweak/README.md

 4. When a streaming session starts and stays active for **30 seconds**, StreamTweak automatically sets Dolby Atmos for Headphones as the active spatial audio format on Steam Streaming Speakers
 5. The Status box in the Audio tab turns **green** to confirm activation
 6. When the streaming session ends, the countdown is cancelled — activation only happens once per session

+### 📱 Streaming App Manager
+1. Open the **Apps** tab and click **Add** to add any executable you want StreamTweak to manage
+2. Use the toggle next to each app to include or exclude it from automation independently
+3. When a streaming session starts, StreamTweak automatically kills all apps with AutoManage enabled and remembers which ones were running
+4. When the session ends, those apps are automatically relaunched
+5. Use **End now** and **Restart** at any time to kill or relaunch a specific app on demand, without waiting for a streaming session

 ## 📝 Installation
 1. Go to the **Releases** page of this repository.